newbreedofgeek/react-stepzilla/README.md

 // its recommended that you use basic javascript validation (i.e simple validation implemented inside your step component.
 But stepzilla steps can also use 'react-validation-mixin' which wraps your steps as higher order components.
 If you use this then you need to specify those steps indexes that use 'react-validation-mixin' below in this array)
 hocValidationAppliedTo: [1, 2]

+// function, which is called every time the index of the current step changes (it uses a zero based index)
+onStepChange: (step) => console.log(step)

 ```

 example options usage: